FactomProject/FactomDocs/installFromSourceDirections.md

 ### Starting Factom

-Factom takes a while to download the blockchain.
-It can be expidited by downloading the first 70k blocks via HTTP.
-Factomd still checks the blockchain on each bootup, so it will check for inconsistencies in the download.

 Note: currently factomd uses a lot of drive accesses when running.
 It is reccomended to hold the blockchain on a solid state drive.
 Running factomd on a spinning hard drive will be arduously slow.
-Since factomd currently scans the entire blockchain each time it is started, bootup takes a while (~30 min on an SSD).
+Factomd currently scans the entire blockchain the first time it is started after if downloads the blockchain, bootup takes a while the first two times, but it is faster after is downloads and is restarted once.
 You can watch the progress on the [Control Panel](http://localhost:8090/).

-Download the blockchain here: https://www.factom.com/assets/site/factom_bootstrap.zip
-SHA256: 2d4d256c337cdabc8f75aa71180c72129f807c365c78356471350ac1e0a4faed

-Extract the zip file to your home directory.
-It will create files in the location: ~/.factom/m2/main-database/ldb/MAIN/factoid_level.db/

-Compressed the blockchain is currently about 5 GB and uncompressed is over 9 GB.

-After factomd boots and downloads the remaining blocks, it likely is not keeping up with minutes.
-To see if it is, on the control panel click the "More Detailed Node Information" button.
-Towards the right of the top line there will be a field "-/ 0".
-If the 0 number does not increase after a minute, then it is not keeping up with minutes.

-In most cases factomd will need to be restarted after synching to the latest blockchain.

 ### Factom Wallets